...

 For one, you catch a lot more flies with honey than with vinegar.
 I have seen no proof from other attorneys that being a jerk and a pain in the backside to deal with actually accomplishes more than being a civil and dignified person.
 Again, you will likely never get the satisfaction (temporary satisfaction, I may add) that is associated with calling your spouse on the phone to give him or her a piece of your mind, but you can help achieve your goals much easier by keeping your spouse on your good side.

 One of my favorite topics to discuss in the area of divorce is the use and prevalence of social media.
-Just about all of us have some form of social media available to us and that means we have ample opportunity to use it for good or bad.
+Just about all of us have some form of social media available to us.
+That means we have ample opportunity to use it for good or bad.
 I can tell you that almost all users of social media during your divorce will work out to be on the “bad” side of that ledger.

 The reason why most social media use is bad during a divorce is that it is hard to say using it in any way is actually a positive for your case.
 There is just very little to gain when it comes to social media use during a divorce.